DanGOTO100/AI-Automatic-KnowledgeGenerator-and-SearchEngine/README.md

-# AutomaticKnowledgeGenerator
-Automatic Knowledge Generator with AI tools.
-Extracting knowledge from meetings and documents, transcribing them  and analysing them to feed an Enterprise Semantic Natural Language Search.
+# Automatic Knowledge Generator with AI tools

+Architecture and code for a personal project to extract automate the extraction of knowledge from meetings (audio/video recordings) and documents, transcribing the audio/video and analysing jointly with the eletronic docs.
+Finally, feeding an Enterprise Semantic Natural Language Search that can be part of any WebApp.

+Very useful to self-generate knowledge, FAQs, external customer facing documenation natural search capabilities, etc..

+See architecture diagram and Lambda code attached.